Pramilashanmugam/groovemates_frontend/README.md

   - *Heart Icon*: Displays the number of likes.
 If the currently logged-in user has liked the Post, the heart will be filled with red.<br>
   - *Comment Icon*: Shows the number of comments associated with the Post.<br>
   - *share Icon*: Displays the number of shares.
 If the currently logged-in user click the share the icon will turn to blue.<br>
   - *Report button*: logged in user can report a post incase of spam, irrelevant.
-Submitted reports will be accessed only by admin.
+Submitted reports can be accessed only by admin any other user trying to view will get authentication required message.
 Underneath these icons is the comments section.<br>